skip to main content

 Lost and found pets

-• Who should I contact if I have lost my dog or cat?
+Who should I contact if I have lost my dog or cat?

 • What do I do if I find a cat?

 The Companion Animals Act 1993 (the Act) does not impose the same stringent restrictions on unattended cats as it does for the owners of dogs.
-As such an unattended cat may only be seized by someone, and if;
+In NSW, cats are not required to be responsibly controlled and are only prohibited from certain areas.

-• it is reasonable and necessary for the protection of any animal (other than vermin) from injury or death,
+• It is reasonable and necessary for the protection of any animal (other than vermin) from injury or death.

 • What do I do if I find a dog?